Mafiabutter/odin_calculator/README.md

-# odin_calculator
-5th Odin Project project.
-A calculator webpage w/ JS.
+5th project in the Odin Project.
+Creating a calculator webpage with HTML, CSS, and Javascript.